edmistond/dedmiston_11ty/post/2025/be-my-ears.md

 - Works with screen recording active (in fact, it requires it)
 - As good or better than Apple's live captions under some scenarios, on-par with April ASR
 - Highlights as-yet-unfinalized words
+- Very customizable: font family, size, and colors all can be changed to your preference

 ### The bad